By Caramie Petrowsky

 If you’re yearning for the incredible scenery of the backcountry, look no further than Lory State Park, Poudre Canyon or Horsetooth Reservoir, all of which offer amazing snowshoeing opportunities.
 Just west of Fort Collins, Lory State Park has a variety of trails ranging in difficulty.
 Mineral Spring Gulch Trail, located in the Poudre Canyon, is perfect for beginners, while Little Beaver Creek Trail is more difficult, gaining 1,500 feet in elevation.
 Horsetooth Mountain Open Space offers a variety of trails perfect to enjoy the snowy vistas while burning a few calories.

-Fort Collins is home to a plethora of playgrounds and three splash parks all of which are open every day from late spring (Memorial Day) through October (weather permitting).
+Fort Collins is home to a plethora of playgrounds and three splash parks all of which are open every day from late spring (Memorial Day) through October (weather and health guidelines permitting).

 • Oak Street Plaza Park: Located in downtown Fort Collins, this park features sculpted rocks created by an Art in Public Places-commissioned artist.